Did you say that 2020 would be the year that your business committed to video content to boost ROI?

-You’ve got a full understanding of online video hosting, how it works for different businesses, the different types of video content and the difference between public and private video hosting for business.
+You’ve got a full understanding of online video hosting, how it works for different businesses, the different types of video content, and the difference between public and private video hosting for business.
 The full price comparison we provided should help when you decide who you’re interested in moving forward with.
 If you’re looking for more tips in picking the right online video hosting for your business, check out this article.

-Today, 47% of live streaming video viewers are watching more live video as compared to last year.
+Live streaming video viewers are watching more live video as compared to last year.
 This means it’s the right time to get into online video.

 If you’re interested in Dacast, we offer a free 30-day trial of our services.
 It’s an easy sign up with no credit card details required.
 This trial will help determine if Dacast is the right hosting platform for you.